vsphere-tmm/vsphere-supervisor/airgapped/air-gapped.md

 Using the steps and directions in the official [documentation](https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/vsphere-supervisor/8-0/installing-and-configuring-vsphere-supervisor.html), configure the required networking, storage policies, and profiles and enable the Supervisor on `vcenter.env1.lab.test`.

 ## 3. Create a Kubernetes release content library and upload Kubernetes release images
 The Kubernetes release OVAs downloaded on the Bastion host and copied to the Admin host must be uploaded to a Content library within the vCenter.
 Before proceeding, a local content library must be created.
-The "Create a Local Content Library (for Air-Gapped Cluster Provisioning)" [docuentation](https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/vsphere-supervisor/8-0/using-tkg-service-with-vsphere-supervisor/administering-kubernetes-releases-for-tkg-service-clusters/create-a-local-content-library-for-air-gapped-cluster-provisioning.html) provides instructions on creating and importing Kubernetes Release (Kr) images into the content library. **Step #12** provides details on files (downloaded previsouly in step 1a) that need to be uploaded to the local content library.
+The "Create a Local Content Library (for Air-Gapped Cluster Provisioning)" [docuentation](https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/vsphere-supervisor/8-0/using-tkg-service-with-vsphere-supervisor/administering-kubernetes-releases-for-tkg-service-clusters/create-a-local-content-library-for-air-gapped-cluster-provisioning.html) provides instructions on creating and importing Kubernetes Release (Kr) images into the content library. **Step #12** provides details on files (downloaded previously in step 1a) that need to be uploaded to the local content library.

 ## 4. Create vSphere Namespace(s) for VKS Clusters(s)
 If not already created, a vSphere namespace should be created.
 Refer to "[Configure a vSphere Namespace for Hosting TKG Service Clusters](https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/vsphere-supervisor/8-0/using-tkg-service-with-vsphere-supervisor/configuring-vsphere-namespaces-for-hosting-tkg-service-clusters.html)" to configure the vSphere Namespace.